 His Email Privacy Act, a bill to extend Fourth Amendment search and seizure protections to our digital communications, unanimously passed the House of Representatives in February 2017.
 During the 114th Congress, the bill was the most widely-supported bipartisan bill in the House of Representatives with more than 310 cosponsors.

-During his time in Congress, Kevin has focused on being a leading conservative voice in support of increased federal investment in biomedical research and was a long-time supporter of the University of Kansas Cancer Center receiving its National Cancer Institute designation in 2012.
+During his time in Congress, Kevin has focused on being a leading conservative voice in support of increased federal investment in biomedical research.
+He was a leading lawmaker in support of the University of Kansas Cancer Center receiving its National Cancer Institute designation in 2012.
 He was recently featured as a thought leader in the Science Coalition’s Science 2034 series and was honored as the Science Coalition’s Champion of Science in 2018.
 He has publicly advocated for increased funding at the National Institutes of Health (NIH).
 In 2015, Kevin helped secure the largest federal increase in research funding at NIH since 2003 through his work on the Appropriations Committee.
 Since then, he has advocated successfully for continuous steady increases to the NIH budget totaling approximately $7 billion.